 There are so many things you hear about in Tales Of Phantasia and it makes you want to learn more but the game’s plot felt half-baked.
 I honestly feel like we were playing only half a game… or maybe they were trying to build up a sequel… wait they did make a sequel, well sorta.
 It’s my favourite game of all time (well the second one at least).
 It all made sense now. tri-Ace pulled an Exist Archive on Tales Of Phantasia but they split it into two games.
 Those games being Star Ocean and Valkyrie Profile, these were tri-Aces legacy but Tales Of Phantasia is where it all began.

 So Tales Of Phantasia has a lot of acclaim under its belt but what does it do to earn this praise?
 Well I can’t speak as a gamer of today but if we transport ourselves back to the early 90’s where the only ARPG’s around were Secret Of Mana and the Soul Blazer series (which were more like action puzzlers if you ask me), Tales Of Phantasia really stood out for its style.
 It was the first ARPG which didn’t feel like a Squaresoft game or a Zelda game.
 It instead opted to be different from the competitors in order to attract attention.
-If we look at gaming today, we can see that Tales Of Phantasia has outlived them in terms of its legacy.
+If we look at gaming today, we can see that Tales Of Phantasia has surpassed them in terms of legacy.

 I don’t want to go in too deep with the story but I will say that it’s one of those stories you’ve likely seen before in some form but you probably won’t see it quite like this.
 Think Grandia 2 when I say this, only a lot more primitive.
 This game has a charm to it that separates itself from the other games of its time, something only tri-Ace could do.
 In fact, this game doesn’t really feel much like a Tales game at all, there aren’t any skits or anything you would consider to be “Tales”, if anything it felt more like Chrono Trigger/Secret Of Mana combined into one.
 This game has everything you would expect from a JRPG released in the early 90’s.